Money Transfer Credit Cards

 Cons

-• Can charge a high-interest rate if used for purchases
+• They can charge a high interest rate if used for purchases

-• Will be costly if used for cash withdrawals
+• It will be costly if used for cash withdrawals

-• Usually offer a lower credit limit when compared to other credit cards
+• They usually offer a lower credit limit than other credit cards

 Are there any alternatives to money transfer cards?

-Money transfer credit cards are a great way to borrow money short-term at a low cost, but they may not suit every circumstance.
+Money transfer credit cards are a good option if you want to borrow money short-term at a low cost, but they may not suit every circumstance.
 Other options you can consider are:

 Balance transfer credit cards

-A balance transfer credit card can help you reduce the cost of your credit card debt, by moving a balance from an existing credit card onto one that has a 0% introductory offer, or a lower APR.
+A balance transfer credit card can help you reduce the cost of your credit card debt.
+They work by moving a balance from an existing credit card to one with a 0% introductory offer or a lower APR.
+Here's everything you need to know about how balance transfer credit cards work.

 Personal loans

-Personal loans can be helpful if you need a large amount of money.
+Personal loans can be helpful if you need a large amount of money, but they can be expensive.
+Find out more about how personal loans work here.

 Overdrafts